ekggg/getting-started/README.md

 the point of being easy.
 But how do you test things along the way?
 How can you simulate an event being fired and seeing how your widget reacts without having to build the whole thing, upload it, and testing it live?
-That's where the EKG.gg test harness comes in!
+That's where the EKG.gg devkit comes in!

-Our test harness will enable you to build your widget from the comfort of your own PC using whatever code editor you like.
-Because our SDK just uses the web it should work on any OS and any [evergreen browser][evergreen].
+Our devkit will enable you to build your widget from the comfort of your own PC using whatever code editor you like.
+Because our SDK uses NodeJS + NPM it should work on any OS and any [evergreen browser][evergreen].

 > [!TIP]
 > While you can develop in any browser you like, as mentioned before,